TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/drivers/epwm_hr_duty_cycle.md

 - Waits for the specified time using ePWM ISR.

 # External Connections
-- EPWM9_A/B pin can be connected to an oscilloscope to view the waveform.
+- EPWM9_A/B (EPWM2_A/B in case of AM261x-LP) pin can be connected to an oscilloscope to view the waveform.

 ## AM263X-CC or AM263PX-CC
 When using AM263x-CC or AM263Px-CC with TMDSHSECDOCK (HSEC180 controlCARD Baseboard Docking Station)